Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

 The current legislation in Nevada outrightly forbids rent control.
 Additionally, the Dillion Rule prohibits all local jurisdictions from instituting their own rent control laws unilaterally without approval from the state.
 This means that landlords may charge whatever rent rate they want to their tenants.

-A landlord may also be able to increase rent by any amount as long as they serve the tenant a 45 days notice.
+A landlord may also be able to increase rent payment by any amount as long as they serve the tenant a 45 days notice.

 Bottom Line